-Michael lives with his father and his mother.
-His duties at home include carrying water, gardening and caring for animals.
+In his home, Michael helps by carrying water, gardening and caring for animals.
+He lives with his father and his mother.
+His father is not employed and his mother is sometimes employed as a seller in the market.
 There are 4 children in the family.
-His father is not employed and his mother is sometimes employed as a seller in the market.

 Your love and support will help Michael to receive the assistance he needs to develop his potential.
 Please pray for him.

 Michael lives in the hillside community of Esirabe, home to approximately 5,600 residents.
 Typical houses are constructed of mud and have thatched roofs.
 The primary ethnic group is Luhya (Bantu).
 The most commonly spoken languages are Banyore, Kinyore and Kiswahili.